What is an SSD in Laptop?

 The Storage Networking Industry Association's Solid State Storage Initiative found that SSDs come in three main shapes:

-Modules are made of solid state that lives in a DIMM, which stands for small outline dual in-line memory module.
+• Modules are made of solid state that lives in a DIMM, which stands for small outline dual in-line memory module.
 They might use a standard interface for hard drives, like SATA.
-Non-volatile DIMM (NVDIMM) cards are what we call these things.
+Nonvolatile DIMM (NVDIMM) cards are what we call these things.

-Solid-state chips are used in both SSDs and RAM, but the two types of memory work differently in a computer system.
+Solid-state chips are used in SSDs and RAM, but the two types of memory work differently in a computer system.

-Also Read: dell service center Pune
+Also Read: Dell Service Center Pune

 SSD vs HDD

-When data is split up into different sectors on an HDD, the speed at which it can be read can be slowed down.
+When data is split into different sectors on an HDD, the speed at which it can be read can be slowed down.
 A process called "defragmentation" is used to fix the disk.
-SSDs don't use magnets to store data, so the read speed is the same no matter where the data is stored on the drive.
+SSDs don't use magnets to store data, so the read speed is the same, no matter where the data is stored on the drive.

 SSD vs eMMC

 The performance of an eMMC device is about the same as that of an SSD.
 But they have different storage sizes.
-A standard eMMC can hold anywhere from 1 GB to 512 GB, while an SSD can hold anywhere from 128 GB to many terabytes.
+A standard eMMC can hold anywhere from 1 GB to 512 GB, while an SSD can save anywhere from 128 GB to many terabytes.
 Because of this, eMMCs are best for smaller file sizes.

 Also Read: how to stop system data usage in windows 10

-Also Read: dell service center Ahmedabad
+Also Read: Dell Service Center Ahmedabad

 SSD vs hybrid hard drive